The Desert Flower (film): Plot

 Mike Dyer admires her, but after a struggle with him she runs away with her little sister to Bull Frog, a new mining town.
 With the first money she earns in the dance hall there, she sends the baby to a nursing home in San Francisco, and proceeds to make a man out of Rance, whom she now deeply loves.
 She taunts Rance in a new attempt to make a man out of him, and grub stakes him.
 He returns, having conquered his desire for drink.
 He has found a gold mine for which $10,000 has been offered, just as Dyer has located Maggie.
 Dyer has almost overpowered Maggie when a gunshot is fired and he apparently drops dead.
 Maggie, Rance, and José Lee each claim that they fired the shot.
 Dyer however is only wounded.
 Rance takes Maggie on a honeymoon to his home in New York.

 Cast

 Production

+During production, Colleen Moore fell and injured her vertebra, thus resulting in her being placed in a cast for six weeks and delaying production.
 This was the third of five films, in three years, with Moore and Hughes starring in the lead roles.
 They also appeared together in The Huntress (1923), Sally (1925), Irene (1926), and Ella Cinders (1926).